 Moving Your Site to HTTPS?
 Read Google’s HTTPS FAQ!

 Google’s John Mueller recently answered 13 frequently asked questions about HTTPS.
 The questions are specifically about moving your site from HTTP to HTTPS.
-From how to test HTTPS pages to how long a site-move to HTTPS takes, this FAQ is a pretty useful resource if you’re thinking of making the move.
+From how to test HTTPS pages to how long a site move to HTTPS takes, this FAQ is helpful if you’re considering moving.

 Here are Google’s HTTPS FAQ and answers: